Thailand Open 2023: Kiran George stuns world No 9 Shi Yu Qi; Ashmita Chaliha, Saina Nehwal win too

 Facing a qualifier in the opening round, Nehwal wasted little time in winning.
 She won 21-13, 21-7 against Canada’s Wen Yu Zhang in less than half an hour.
 Nehwal is likely to face He Bing Jiao next.

 In men’s singles, B Sai Praneeth’s campaign came to an early against the hard-hitting Christo Popov of France.
 The Indian lost 14-21, 16-21.
+Also bowing out was Sameer Verma who lost in straight games against Denmark’s up and coming Magnus Johannesen 21-15, 21-15.

+In women’s doubles, the sole entry from India was Ashwini Bhat and Shikha Gautam and they bowed out in the opening round against last week’s winners Baek Ha Na and Lee So Hee.

 PV Sindhu, Saitwiksairaj Rankireddy-Chirag Shetty, and Lakshya Sen will be in action later in the day.

+Sindhu is unseeded and starts off her campaign against Michelle Li of Canada, who has hit some form herself.
+Sindhu, however, has a strong Head-to-Head against Li, having won 9 out of their 11 meetings.
+Sindhu has tough draws in the coming weeks at the Singapore Open and Indonesia Open, so it would help her case if she can go all out in Bangkok.

 Former champions of this event, Chirag and Satwik are the top seeds in men’s doubles, and begin this week at a new career high of world No 4.
+Chirag and Satwik will begin their campaign against the Danish world No 43 pair of Rasmus Kjaer and Frederik Sogaard.

+Lakshya, who has been searching for form in 2023. starts off against Wang Tzu Wei of Chinese Taipei.

 This report will be updated through the day.